BeneathTheInk/uninvisible/README.md

 options:
 	- animationSpeed - *open/close speed, defaults to 400*
 	- trackSpeed - *Mouse/touch floaty move speed. a number between 0 and 1, defaults to 0.085*
+	- disableClick - *Removes UnInVisible's default click listener on the document, looking for 'data-uninvisible'*

 ### uninvisible.setCaption()